Birds in Costa Rica and Guatemala

 The generic name is derived from Ancient Greek herpeton (‘reptile’) and theras (‘hunter’), alluding to its favourite food.
 The specific name is Latin, meaning ‘laughing’, referring to its loud call.

-Laughing falcon, resting in a dead tree, El Castillo, Cordillera de Tilarán, Costa Rica.
+Laughing falcon, resting in a dead tree with many epiphytes, El Castillo, Cordillera de Tilarán, Costa Rica.
 (Photos copyright © by Kaj Halberg)

 Milvago Caracaras